 Child Disability Payment is available for new claims from 26 July 2021 if you live in one of the following local authority areas: Perth and Kinross, Dundee City and the Western Isles.
 Outside of these areas you can still claim DLA.

 From 22 November 2021 Child Disability Payment will be rolled out across the rest of Scotland.

 If you already get DLA for your child, you cannot currently claim Child Disability Payment.
 At some point in the future your claim will be automatically transferred to the new benefit.
 Payments will not be affected and you will receive the same rates you previously received with DLA.

 If you receive renewal forms for DLA before you are transferred, you should complete them and return them to the Department for Work and Pensions (DWP).

-New claims can be made online on the Scottish Government website here or by telephone on 0800 182 2222.
+You can make a new claim by going to the apply page on the Scottish Government website or by phoning 0800 182 2222.
 This number can be used to request a paper form or book an appointment for someone from Social Security Scotland to help you fill in the form face to face.

 For more information about Child Disability Payment, see the Scottish Government website.